tum-gis/road2citygml3/src/guideline/guideline.rst

 * In addition to the adaption of road surfaces to the terrain, subtle geometric features such as kerbstones or traffic islands can be modelled.
 * It is recommended to derive these structures from 2D data by extruding respective *(Auxiliary)TrafficAreas* by a certain amount (e.g. 0.15m).
 * MultiSurface geometries are recommended for these objects.
+* It is possible to use volumetric *Solid* geometries for representing subtle structures such as kerbstones or traffic islands.
+In this case, the surfaces of these *Solids* correspond to *TrafficAreas* as they bound the respective object towards the ground.
+The volumetric space above these objects, however, should be modelled as (*Auxiliary)TrafficSpaces*.

 .. figure:: ../figures/kerbstone.PNG
    :align: center